snowplow/igluctl/README.md

 ## User Quickstart

-You can download igluctl archive from our Bintray, using following link:
+You can download pre-0.7.2 igluctl versions from our Bintray, using following link:

 ```
 http://dl.bintray.com/snowplow/snowplow-generic/igluctl_0.7.1.zip
 ```

+As of 0.7.2 release, artifacts are attached to GitHub releases.

 Before running it - make sure you have [Oracle JRE 8][jre] installed.